LazerpayHQ/lazerpay-react-native/README.md

           amount: '10', // amount as a number or string
           reference: '9192nsjisoi',
           acceptPartialPayment: true,
+          metadata, // metadata (optional) is an object of information you wish to pass
           onSuccess: (response) => {
             // handle response here
           },